-We draw attention to Note 1 to the accompanying financial statements which states that the Company has incurred a loss for the year amounting to Saudi Riyals ("SR") 2.1 million and has negative operating cashflows of SR 0.3 million during the current year.
-Further, as at December 31, 2020, the Company has accumulated losses amounting to SR 23.4 million which is approximately 37% of the share capital of the Company.
+We draw attention to Note 1 to the accompanying financial statements which states that the Company has incurred a loss for the year amounting to Saudi Riyals ("SR") 2.4 million and has negative operating cashflows of SR 4.9 million during the current year.
+Further, as at December 31, 2021, the Company has accumulated losses amounting to SR 25.8 million which is approximately 41% of the share capital of the Company.
 Note 1 also states that it is expected that, in future, the Company may breach the Regulation for Companies requirement pertaining to accumulated losses not exceeding 50% of the share capital of the Company and accordingly may not be able to continue its operations.
-Further, as at December 31, 2020, the Company is also in breach of capital adequacy ratio specified in the prudential rules issued by Capital Market Authority ("CMA").
-This breach may result in suspension of the Company's license by the CMA.
 These conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
-Our opinion is not modified in this respect.
+Our opinion is not further modified in respect of this matter.